makerdao/community/governance/polls/Dai Savings Rate Spread Adjustment - July 20, 2020.md

 ## Review

-The **Dai Savings Rate Spread** parameter is usually not discussed explicitly on a weekly basis as this poll is a regular ocurrance.
+The **Dai Savings Rate Spread** parameter is usually not discussed explicitly on a weekly basis as this poll is a regular occurrence.
 Please review the [governance forum](https://forum.makerdao.com/c/governance) to see if there has been any discussion on the vote this week to inform your position before voting.

 ## Next Steps

 If the winning result of this poll differs from the current **Dai Savings Rate Spread** parameter value in the Maker Protocol then this change will be included in the Executive Vote on the Friday following the conclusion of this poll.

-If the Friday executive passes, then this rate change will become active in the Maker Protcol after the [Governance Security Module](https://forum.makerdao.com/tag/govsec-module) delay has expired.
+If the Friday executive passes, then this rate change will become active in the Maker Protocol after the [Governance Security Module](https://forum.makerdao.com/tag/govsec-module) delay has expired.

 ---